 Introduction

-Proteins belonging to the Pfam CPA/AT (monovalent cation-proton antiporter/anion transporters) clan transport ions, amino acids, and other charged compounds [1–4].
+Proteins belonging to the Pfam CPA/AT clan (monovalent cation-proton antiporter/anion transporters) transport: ions, amino acids, and other charged compounds [1–4].
 Due to their functional importance, these transporters are ubiquitously present in all three kingdoms of life [5–8].
 In humans, these transporters are associated with pathological conditions such as intestinal bile acid malabsorption, ischemic and reperfusion injury, heart failure and cancer [9,10].
 Therefore, these transporters serve as important drug targets.
 [11,12].

 In the Transporter Classification Database (TCDB), these transporters are classified into the CPA- and the BART-superfamily.
 In contrast, Pfam[3] and OPM[3,13] group all families into a single superfamily (“CPA/AT clan” and “Monovalent cation-proton antiporter”, respectively).
 PDB structures are available only for five families in the Pfam CPA/AT clan, with topologies starting from 10 transmembrane helices (TM) in the SBF family [14] to 12 TM in Na+/H+ Antiporter 1 and OAD beta [15,16], and 13 TM of Na+/H+ Exchanger and 2HCT [7], [17].

-All known structures of CPA/AT transporters consist of two inverted symmetric repeat units (Figure 1a & b), which are essential to enable the different conformational states necessary for the transport mechanism [18–21].
-Each of the repeat units can be further divided into two structurally distinct parts, the scaffold and the core subdomain (Figure 1a & b) [7].
-Two scaffold and core subdomains come together in structure to give rise to the complete scaffold and core domains (Figure 1c & d).
+All known structures of CPA/AT transporters consist of two inverted symmetric repeat units Figs 1A and 1B, which are essential to enable the different conformational states necessary for the transport mechanism [18–21].
+Each of the repeat units can be further divided into two structurally distinct parts, the scaffold and the core subdomain (Figs 1A and 1B [7].
+Two scaffold and core subdomains come together in structure to give rise to the complete scaffold and core domains Figs 1A and 1D.

 The scaffold domain is involved in dimerization and also interacts with the core domain.
 The interface between the two domains forms an aqueous cavity where the substrate binds.
 The core domains generally consist of six transmembrane helices (three from each subdomain), with the middle helix of each subdomain being a non-canonical helix, either in the form of a broken or a reentrant helix.
-The broken helix is a transmembrane helix that crosses the membrane, but contains a discontinuity in the alpha-helix, forming a loop within the membrane (Fig 1a).
-In contrast, the reentrant helix does not cross the membrane and, therefore, enters and exits from the same side (Figure 1b).
+The broken helix is a transmembrane helix that crosses the membrane, but contains a discontinuity in the alpha-helix, forming a loop within the membrane Fig 1A.
+In contrast, the reentrant helix does not cross the membrane and, therefore, enters and exits from the same side Fig 1B.
 Two non-canonical helices of the same type (Broken or reentrant), from the N- and C-terminal core subdomain respectively, interact to form a polar non-helical part in the center of the membrane.
 This polar region is capable of binding and transporting ions [22] and transfer them to the other side of the membrane using an elevator mechanism [23].

 To investigate the structural features of the protein families, we perform homology and ab initio modelling.
 Homology modelling was performed using Modeller [24] from the HHpred webserver [25] and ab initio-modelling with trRosetta [26].
 Although homology modelling is usually the first choice for protein modelling, ab initio models can nowadays also be of high accuracy [27].
 Here, we find that trRosetta [26,28] can be used to model these transporter families where homology modelling fails.
 Most importantly, we identify a novel fold, named the reentrant-helix-reentrant fold, present in three families and describe their evolutionary history.
 The novel fold is characterized by the fusion of two reentrant helices in a single region wherein the homologous resolved structures of the reentrant helices are separated in two symmetric domains.
 To facilitate for other researchers, we present all models and alignments in a searchable database, CPAfold (http://cpafold.bioinfo.se).